FACULTY USE ONLY

 Records for reserve materials are viewable either in the library's online catalog or in the library's electronic course reserve system (EReserves).
 Students requesting physical reserve items will need to present a valid AAMU student ID to the Course Reserves desk attendant.
 These items will be allowed to circulate for two (2) hours.

 J.F.
 Drake LRC utilizes Springshare's E-Reserves.
-E-Reserves provides electronic access to journal articles, book excerpts and other course reserves materials via the Internet.
+E-Reserves provides electronic access to journal articles, book excerpts and other materials via the Internet.
 E-Reserves allow for round-the-clock access by students and course pages can be managed by faculty members.

 The following are examples of items that can be placed on E-Reserve: